CINPLA/exdir/README.md

 retaining their benefits.
-The development of exdir owes a great deal to the efforts of others to standardize data formats in science in general and neuroscience in particular, among them the Klusta Kwik Team and Neuroscience Without Borders.
+The development of exdir owes a great deal to the efforts of others to standardize data formats in science in general and neuroscience in particular, among them the Klusta Kwik Team and Neurodata Without Borders.

 ## Installation